Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Charleston actually eats.

 Callie's Hot Little Biscuit ★ 4.4

 Callie's Hot Little Biscuit in Charleston runs scratch buttermilk biscuits from a King Street counter since 2014.
-Callie White scaled her mother's recipe to a national mail-order business.
+Located in Upper King.
+Priced at $.

 Signature: Cinnamon biscuit, Sausage biscuit